| New

 |

-and Orchestra was commissioned by Auckland accordionist (and former teacher of
+Orchestra was commissioned by Auckland accordionist (and former

 It

-soloist and released on a CD: Orchestral Music by Gary Daverne.
-This
+on a CD: Orchestral Music by Gary Daverne.

 with Auckland Symphony Orchestra - Gary Daverne, Conductor